Skip to content

 Definition of days

-There are three definitions of days that affect settlement and payout timing:
+There are two definitions of days that affect settlement and payout timing:

 • Calendar days: Includes every day, including weekends and holidays.